Future Sailor Prep Course Recruit Earns Navy League Award

-Fireman Apprentice Kahmelakaith Solano graduated as one of top six award winning Sailors from Recruit Training Command (RTC).
+GREAT LAKES (NNS) – Fireman Apprentice Kahmelakaith Solano graduated as one of top six award winning Sailors from Recruit Training Command (RTC), earning the Navy League Award July 25, 2024.

+Solano, from San Diego, California, said she enlisted for a variety of reasons, including the opportunity to alter her career path.

+“After high school I wanted to be an EMT or a firefighter, but when I started taking the courses I realized I was unhappy and started to question if that was what I really wanted to do,” Solano said.
+“I just wasn’t motivated to continue, and when I started looking into the Navy, I realized I could change the direction of my life.
+The Navy will provide me with the opportunity to learn a skill I can make a career out of while also allowing me to serve my country at the same time.
+It’s something that my family and I can be proud of.”

 |Date Taken: